Samuelekengita/Video-games-Sales-Project-in-SQL/README.md

 ## Data Sources

-this Project made use of "Vgsales.xlsx" as its primary dataset
+this Project made use of "Vgsales.csv" as its primary dataset